ChrstnDmbchr/be-ncnews/README.md

 By default the databases will be named `ncnews` and `ncnews-test` respectively.

+If you wish to re host this app on Heroku set the environment variable of the hosted database connection string to `MONGODB_URI`.

 #### Database seeding

-Seeding scripts have been provided to seed both dev and test databases
+Seeding scripts have been provided to seed both dev and test databases.

-To seed the dev database run
+To seed the dev database run:
 ```
 npm run seed-dev
 ```
-To seed the test database run
+To seed the test database run :
 ```
 npm run seed-test
 ```
-NOTE: Only the dev seed script is required before the app runs, the test database will be seeded before every test
+NOTE: Only the dev seed script is required before the app runs, the test database will be seeded before every test block.

 ### API Routes